iamyxsh/stylus-token-sale/README.md

 1. Front Running

-Due to the lack of constructor (technically constructors are supported in stylus, I have not implemented), it is possible that the Token Sale contract can be front run.
-After the deployment of constructor, any one call the `fn initialise()`.
-Because of this the pre configured owner should be hardcoded in the contract and should only be allowed to call `fn initialise()`.
+Due to the absence of a constructor (although constructors are technically supported in Stylus, I have not implemented one), the Token Sale contract is vulnerable to front-running.
+After deployment, anyone can call the `fn initialise()` function.
+To prevent this, the pre-configured owner should be hardcoded into the contract and restricted to calling the `fn initialise()` function.

 2. Contract Size

-I encountered an error - "error code -32000: max code size exceeded" due to the size of the contract being more that 24kb.
-This is the current limit and the most optimized the stylus sdk can do.
-For this reason, I have commented out some of the basic checks and obvious logic.
-Current size is around `23.7kb`.
+I encountered an error: "error code -32000: max code size exceeded", which occurred because the contract size exceeded the `24 KB` limit.
+This is the current limit for Stylus SDK optimization.
+To address this, I have commented out some basic checks and obvious logic.
+The current contract size is approximately `23.7 KB`.